 Some treatments provide temporary regrowth, while others offer a more permanent solution.
-Hair restoration is the advanced surgical technique which transfers hair from the permanent hair bearing scalp to areas that are bald.
+Hair restoration is the advanced surgical technique that transfers hair from the permanent hair-bearing scalp to bald areas.

-Dr. Laurence Rosenberg, Board Certified Plastic Surgeon at Southeastern Plastic Surgery, P.A. is an expert in hair restoration using both Micro-follicular Hair Transplantation and Follicular Unit Extraction resulting in a natural looking, permanent solution to hair loss.
-Utilizing both techniques allows him the flexibility to perform any size hair restoration or eyebrow restoration.
+Dr. Laurence Rosenberg, Board Certified Plastic Surgeon at Southeastern Plastic Surgery, P.A., is an expert in hair restoration using both Micro-follicular Hair Transplantation and Follicular Unit Extraction, resulting in a natural-looking, permanent solution to hair loss.
+Utilizing both techniques allows him the flexibility to perform any size hair restoration.
 The procedure is done under local anesthesia with light sedation.
 Patients can relax, watch a movie or sleep.
-There is minimal down-time, and, often no time away from work is required.
+There is minimal downtime, and, often, no time away from work is required.

 Dr. Rosenberg is a knowledgeable spokesperson that can speak to the common types of hair loss and answer questions.

 COMMON TYPES OF HAIR LOSS

 Androgenic Hair Loss

 The most common type of hair loss, also known as male or female pattern baldness.
 In 95% of male hair loss cases, the cause is androgenic hair loss.
 Since androgenic hair loss is genetic, it is unfortunately not preventable.

 People with androgenic hair loss have hair follicles that are sensitive to a hormone called dihydrotestosterone or DHT.
 Exposure to DHT causes the follicles to shrink and the hair to fall out.
 In men, androgenic hair loss can appear as a receding hairline or thinning on the crown.
 For women, androgenic hair loss results in widening the hair part or a smaller ponytail.